Lower Your Blood Pressure Naturally: Step 8

 Turmeric has various benefits which may in turn help regulate blood pressure.
-Since there’s only so much turmeric you can add to your food, some nutritionists suggest taking turmeric supplements.
-Here’s a link to buy a good turmeric extract online:
+Since there’s only so much turmeric you can add to your food, some nutritionists suggest taking supplements of curcumin, the key helpful ingredient in turmeric.
+Here’s a link to buy a good curcumin supplement online:

 For those of you on this webpage who haven’t bought the guide, here’s a wee introduction to the issues with sugar and blood pressure (with a few tips on how to get less sugar for lower blood pressure):

 A few articles on how addictive habitually eating sugar can be:

 The medical establishment is a bit dubious about whether some people are ‘sugar-sensitive’, but here are a few articles about it.

 If you’re in any doubt how much sugar is ‘hidden’ in foods you wouldn’t expect, read these: